niekai1982/deep-segmentation/README.md

 Tested on: Ubuntu 16.04, Keras 2.2.2, Tensorflow 1.7.0, Python 3.5.2

-This repo just contain some implementation details for Reproducible Label in Pattern Recognition, for the complete project please visit the original repository by  [GitHub](https://github.com/danielelic).
+This repo just contain some implementation details for Reproducible Label in Pattern Recognition, for the complete project please visit the original repository by  [Daniele Liciotti](https://github.com/danielelic).

 Dataset: